FAQ

 Online?
 So I can meet with you from ANYWHERE???

 Sorry to be a bummer, but no. Unfortunately, licensing for mental health professionals in the U.S. is still regulated on a state-by-state basis.
 I hold active licenses in both Texas and Illinois, so I can see clients who are currently located in either of these states.
 To be clear: this has nothing to do with your official address or your state of residence: you have to actually be sitting in one of these two states for us to work together.
-You can travel in-state in either Texas or Illinois and I can continue to work with you, but if you leave the state for any reason, we’ll need to pause our work until your return.
+You can travel in-state within Texas and/or Illinois and I can continue to work with you, but if you leave the state for any reason, we’ll need to pause our work until your return.

 With text-based support, you can reach out from anywhere you like within the state!
 If you’re in a public place, I recommend being aware of people around you for your own privacy’s sake, of course (e.g. someone reading over your shoulder in a crowded coffee shop).